Container Escape Best Practices for Securing Kubernetes

 In August 2023, Kubernetes clusters belonging to over 350 organizations, including large Fortune 500 companies, were found to be unsecured and accessible to the public due to two misconfigurations.
 In January 2024, a misunderstanding of user access permission groups within Google Kubernetes Engine created a security loophole that potentially exposed millions of containers to any user with a Google Account.

-These publicized security risks underscore the importance of creating a holistic Kuberenetes security strategy.
+These publicized security risks underscore the importance of creating a holistic Kubernetes security strategy.
 Such a strategy needs to encompass application security, network security, cloud security and data security.
 However securing Kubernetes environments is challenging due to various factors, ranging from flat network structures to lack of domain-specific expertise.

 As a result, container escape risks can result in a compromised host system.
 This can disrupt other containers and potentially allow attackers to deploy malware and deactivate security features.
 Additionally, privilege escalation within the cluster can lead to administrative access over the Kubernetes API server, compromising all workloads and data.
 It might also lead to broader, and riskier, cloud infrastructure access.